justinmtech/Game-of-Life/README.md

 # Optional Setup
 - Make a batch or shell script file with "java -jar {fileName}.jar" to easily start/stop the game.
 - Tweak the configuration settings to your liking.

+# Generators

+- The game has 2 different generators that can be changed in the config.
+- The dynamic setting produces an animated simulation.
+- The static setting produces an image the size of the height and width based on the seed.
+- If using static generator, the seed must be 8 integers.

 # Ram Usage
 - The simulation uses a lot of ram (around 1.5 gigs if using a 500x500 generation).